Frequently Asked Questions

 Why is only this location suitable?

-Seven sites were examined.
-Consideration was given to land availability, accessibility, safety, ownership, distance from homes and facilities.
-The site on Singelweg scored highest on all these points and was found to be the only suitable one.
+Seven locations were investigated.
+The availability of land, accessibility, safety, ownership situation, distance to homes and amenities were taken into account.
+The location on Singelweg highest on all these points and proved to be the only suitable one.

 Kobus 1 and Kobus 2 were apparently dropped in the assessment of potentially suitable sites.
 Does this mean they are now eligible for housing development?